Low platelet count due to chemotherapy

 What is the treatment for thrombocytopenia?

-If your child requires a transfusion of blood or blood product, your child's doctor or nurse will give you some information leaflets from the New Zealand Blood Service (NZBS).
+If your child needs a transfusion of blood or blood product, your child's doctor or nurse will give you some information leaflets from the New Zealand Blood Service.

-What can I do to lessen the chance of bleeding?
+What can I do to reduce the chance of bleeding during my child's cancer treatment?

-• use a lip balm to keep your child's lips moist and to prevent cracked lips
+• use a lip balm to keep your child's lips moist and prevent cracked lips

-• show your child how to blow their nose gently.
-If a nose bleed does occur, sit your child on a chair (not lying down) and pinch the soft part of the nostrils below the hard nasal bones for five minutes
+• show your child how to blow their nose gently - if they have a nosebleed, sit your child on a chair (not lying down) and pinch the soft part of the nostrils below the hard nasal bones for 5 minutes

-• explain to your child that they cannot take part in physical activities and sports that may result in bruising or injury
+• explain to your child that they cannot take part in physical activities and sports that have a high risk of bruising or injury

-Which medicines must I not give my child?
+Which medicines should I not give my child during their cancer treatment?

-Do not give any medicine without first discussing this with your doctor.
+It's very important that you do not give your child any medicine without first discussing it with your child's doctor.

 • aspirin and products containing aspirin